 Preparing legal documents can be an intimidating task, and many California residents seek the assistance of an attorney when feeling overwhelmed by paperwork.
 The pressure to know the law and to complete the forms correctly can be daunting to those trying to do everything themselves.
 Depending on your legal needs, there may be a more affordable alternative to hiring an attorney: under California statutory law, certain types of legal services can be performed by Legal Document Assistants (LDAs) or Unlawful Detainer Assistants (UDAs).
 Legal-document and unlawful-detainer assistants provide, for compensation, self-help assistance to members of the public who are representing themselves in legal matters.
 Under no circumstances can they provide legal advice or opinion, but they are permitted to: 1) prepare legal documents; 2) provide attorney-authored general information and published legal documents; and 3) file and serve documents at the direction of the client.

 LDAs and UDAs are often confused with paralegals and legal assistants, but consumers should be aware of the crucial differences that exist between the professions.
 Paralegals and legal assistants, by definition, perform substantive legal work under the supervision of a licensed attorney.
 If you have an attorney representing you, it’s likely that the attorney will have some assistance from a paralegal or legal assistant in document preparation, research, and correspondence for your case.
 Ultimately, the attorney is responsible for the paralegal’s work product and can be held liable if a mistake is made.
 California Business and Professions Code § 6450 defines and describes the role of the paralegal, though laws will vary from state to state.
-For more information on professional requirements and duties, visit the National Association of Legal Assistants, the California Alliance of Paralegal Associations, or try a keyword search in an Internet search engine.
+For more information on professional requirements and duties, visit the California Association of Legal Document Assistants (CALDA), the National Association of Legal Assistants, the California Alliance of Paralegal Associations, or try a keyword search in an Internet search engine.

 In 2000, new legislation was enacted in California that authorized non-lawyers to prepare legal documents for people performing their own legal work.
 LDAs and UDAs are required to comply with Business and Professions Code §§ 6400-6415, governing registration procedures and conduct of business.
 They must complete the legally required education, maintain a $25,000 bond, and register with the county in which they intend to work.
 If they work in more than one county, they must register where their principal place of business is located (primary registration), and in each county in which they are providing the services (secondary registration).
 The California Department of Consumer Affairs promulgates regulations relating to both professions, which can be found at www.calregs.com.